Cincodes/Cloud-Computing/README.md

 ## Introduction

 Hello!
-I'm [Your Name], a passionate and aspiring cloud computing enthusiast currently learning and exploring the vast world of cloud technologies.
+I'm Cynthia, a passionate and aspiring cloud computing enthusiast currently learning and exploring the vast world of cloud technologies.
 This GitHub repository serves as a portfolio to showcase my hands-on experience, projects, and skills related to cloud computing.

 ## Projects